nalgeon/sqlean/README.md

 # All the missing SQLite functions

 SQLite has few functions compared to other database management systems.
 SQLite authors see this as a feature rather than a problem, because SQLite has an extension mechanism in place.
 There are a lot of SQLite extensions out there, but they are incomplete, inconsistent and scattered across the internet.

-`sqlean` brings them all together, neatly packaged into domain modules, documented, tested, and built for Linux, Windows and macOS.
+`sqlean` brings them together, neatly packaged into domain modules, documented, tested, and built for Linux, Windows and macOS.

-Here is what we've got right now:
+We do not try to combine all the existing extensions into one giant pile — that would not be very useful.
+The goal is to create a well-thought set of domain modules with a convenient API.
+A kind of standard library for SQLite.

+## The main set

+These are the most popular functions.
+They are tested, documented and organized into the domain modules with clear API.

+Think of them as of the extended standard library for SQLite:

 -   [crypto](docs/crypto.md): secure hashes
 -   [fileio](docs/fileio.md): read and write files